aspinwall-ui/aspinwall-launcher/docs/contributing/coding_style.md

 For more information on how to properly use them, see the above paragraphs.

  * `meta:` - README, CI, repo configuration, build system tweaks and other project management tasks.
    * `meta: code-quality:` - minor quality fixes in multiple places around the code; usually used for bulk linter issue fixes
  * `docs:` - everything in the `docs` directory. **Does not apply to other types of documentation, code comments etc.** - in most cases, for commits that clean up code and add comments you'll want to use `meta: code-quality:`.
  * `lang:` - everything in the `po` directory.
  * `tests:` - everything in the `tests` directory, as well as the `run-tests` script.
  * `widgets:` - everything in the `widgets` directory.

  * `data:` - used for everything in the `data` directory, except for the stylesheets. **This is used very rarely**; if you're adding a config option, it's better to simply include the config option addition alongside other changes you're making.
  * `stylesheets:` - everything in the `data/stylesheets` directory.

  * `launcher:` - everything in the `src/launcher` directory.
    * The submodule is derived from the name of the file you're working on, but with underscores (`_`) replaced with dashes (`-`).
 There are a few notable exceptions:
      * Commits to `launcher_boxes.py` are split into `launcher: widget-box:` and `launcher: clock-box:` based on which object you're modifying.
  * `widget-backend:` - everything in the `src/widgets` directory.
  * `utils:` - everything in the `src/utils` directory.

 ## Coding conventions

 Aspinwall's code follows a handful of coding conventions, some of which differ from standard ones.

  * **Tabs are used for indentation.** This applies both to Python code and GtkTemplate .ui files.
  * **Try to keep lines in the code below 80 characters.** The absolute maximum is **100 characters**.
    * If the line contains a string, move the string to a separate line (see "Splitting lines" below) and add `# noqa: E501` at the end of the line.
    * This rule does not apply to GtkTemplate .ui files; they are allowed to go over 80 lines.
  * **Make sure every function has a docstring.** The only exception to this rule are non-user-facing function like callbacks, which have their purpose clearly defined in the function name.
  * **Add a newline after each function definition.**
  * For callback functions that provide arguments you don't need to parse, only add the arguments you'll use and **add `*args` to handle the rest**.

+You can also use `flake8` to automatically lint your code, which will catch some coding issues not mentioned here.
+A flake8 config is provided in the repo's root for convenience.

 ### Splitting lines